4: Assessments and Examinations

 In each of these cases you need to incorporate a specific citation into the text or tables of your coursework.
 You must also include the source in your bibliography, but it’s not enough just to include the source in a bibliography or list of references at the end.

 There are many possible forms of citation.
 The one we favour takes the form of abbreviated references in the text (rather than footnotes or endnotes) coupled with a list of references with full detail at the end.
-Each text reference is limited to the author, date of publication and page reference.
-For example:
+Each text reference is limited to the author's last name, date of publication and page reference.
+Some examples:

 Complete references belong at the end of the essay.
 These should contain precisely those articles and books that you cite in the text, no more and no less.
 In particular, markers will be alert to you including references to sources that you have not used and have only listed to make your bibliography appear larger.